 - The value of the claim, which is equal to the victim’s expenses and losses

-Only once there is enough evidence to prove these things–and support the claim–can a victim demand a just payout from the at-fault party’s insurer.
-This demand usually results in a very low offer from the insurer but opens the door for settlement negotiations.
-This process can go on for a while until both parties agree on an amount.
+Only once there is enough evidence to prove these things–and support the personal injury claim–can a victim demand a just payout from the at-fault party’s insurance carrier.
+This demand letter usually results in a very low offer from the insurance adjuster but opens the door for settlement negotiations.
+This process can go on for a while until both parties agree on a fair accident settlement amount.

 Car Accident Cases Often Settle After a Suit Is Filed